-To pass the programme, candidates will be required to achieve a pass mark of at least 50% in every component of the examination.
+To pass the programme, candidates will be required to achieve a pass mark of at least 50% in each of the 6 components.

-Candidates who pass every component, and obtain an average of at least 70% will be awarded a distinction grade for the degree.
+Candidates who pass all 6 components, and obtain an average of at least 70% will be awarded a distinction grade for the degree.
 Candidates who have initially failed any component of the examination at the first attempt (excluding Research Methods) will not normally be eligible for the award of a Distinction.